- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 Also, you will see the site will be surrounded by plotted development on all three sides.
 Your ventilation and natural light for your house will depend on the kind of setbacks given by your neighbors.

-If you are opting for buying a Corner site, which will be more than 15 to 25% expensive when compared to intermediate sites.
+If you are planning to opt for a Corner site which will be more than 15 to 25% expensive when compared to intermediate sites.

-The main advantage is the site will have 2 or more sided road which will help in having better natural light, ventilation and good building front elevation.
+The main advantage is the site will have 2 or more sided roads, which will help in having better natural light, ventilation, and good building front elevation.

 This can impact the construction cost in a major way.
 The softer the soil, the deeper and stronger the foundation will have to be.